OpenTTD/website/_posts/2019-04-01-monthly-dev-post.md

 These changes/fixes can obviously be controversial, so please discuss and ask about them.

+### CMake support

+Over the last few weeks, we have been working on switching our build system to CMake.
+This unifies all build systems into a single one; no more `./configure`, MSVC projects, and others.
+This also removes supporting both `awk` and `vbs` scripts, which were doing the same thing.
+As CMake also supports (via CPack) releasing NSIS (Windows Installer), Debian, RPM, and more, we will also be switching to that.

+This gave us a great oppurtinity to clean up some old and weird quirks in the file structure and build system.
+For example, the build folder is no longer in-source.

+With support for CMake nearing completion, we are asking for your help.
+Please considering testing [this PullRequest](https://github.com/OpenTTD/OpenTTD/pull/7270), and let us know if everything is still working as you expect.
+It should support all OSes we support and should auto-detect all libraries.
+Please let us know if there are any issues or if you have additional suggestions.
+Your feedback will be greatly appreciated!

 ### DOS support

 Years ago someone added DOS as a target, just because we could.
 It had some serious drawbacks: no threads, no network, different video-driver (allegro instead of SDL).
-This created some huge technical debt.
+This created some huge technical debt:
-We have tons of places where we have to keep in mind that network might also not exist (and DOS is the only one without network support).
+- We have tons of places where we have to keep in mind that network might also not exist (and DOS is the only one without network support).
-We have special glue to handle threads; and the compiler doesn't follow std::thread (C++11), so we can't switch to that.
+- We have special glue to handle threads; and the compiler doesn't follow std::thread (C++11), so we can't switch to that.
-Additionally, we are working towards CMake support.
-DJGPP (the compiler we use to create DOS binaries) doesn't have support for that.
+- DJGPP (the compiler we use to create DOS binaries) doesn't have support for CMake (to which we are switching).
-Last month we created some test-binaries to see the current state of DOS.
-Turns out, the performance is not good (<1fps).
+- Last month we created some test-binaries to see the current state of DOS; turns out, the performance is not good (<1fps).

 Considering all these things together, we strongly wondered if having DOS support is worth it.
-Finally, especially with the introduction of std::thread, we decided against it.
+In the end, especially with the introduction of std::thread, we decided against it.

 This doesn't mean we don't love DOS..
 If you feel up to it, and can maintain DOS for a longer period, we would love to see a Pull Request reintroducing support for it.
 You can simply revert the patch that removed the code, and work from there.